 1. Fuel Type: Wood Burning vs. Gas Pizza Ovens

 The two most common pizza oven fuel types available are wood-burning and gas.
 Wood-burning pizza ovens use hardwoods or even flavored hardwood pellets that deliver a rich, smoky flavor to your food.
-Wood-burning ovens are known for reaching temperatures up to 800 degrees, that deliver that authentic wood-fired crust on your pizza.
+Wood-burning ovens are known for reaching temperatures up to 800 degrees, bringing an authentic wood-fired crunch to your pizza.

 Gas pizza ovens are easy to operate and very convenient.
-Just turn-them on, let the oven preheat, and you'll be ready to cook in no time.
-If you're planning to install a pizza oven in your outdoor kitchen, a natural gas line can be plumbed to your built-in pizza oven as a very economic fuel source that is hassle free.
+Just turn them on, let the oven preheat, and you'll be ready to cook in no time.
+If you're planning to install a pizza oven in your outdoor kitchen, a natural gas line can be plumbed to your built-in pizza oven as a very economic, hassle-free fuel source.

 When shopping for an outdoor kitchen pizza oven, there are a couple things to consider to ensure your pizza oven will last for many years to come.
-All pizza ovens feature some sort of dome shaped ceiling.
+All pizza ovens feature some sort of dome-shaped ceiling.
 This helps direct and spread the heat evenly across the pizza stone in your oven.
-It is important that your pizza oven's dome and hearth are fully insulated to allow higher temperatures to be reached and maintained.
-This will help in cooking your pizza faster, which is great when cooking multiple pizzas for several guest.
+It is important that your dome and hearth are fully insulated to allow higher temperatures to be reached and maintained.
+This will help in cooking your pizza faster, which is great when cooking several pies for more guests.

 The materials used probably play the most important factor when looking for longevity in the life of an outdoor pizza oven.
 High-grade stainless steel, such as 304, will hold up best to the outdoor elements, while also withstanding the constant extreme heat inside the pizza oven.

-Outdoor pizza ovens come is all sizes, from small portable ovens that cook one pizza at a time, to larger ovens that can cook multiple pizza at once.
-When looking for a pizza oven, think about how you will be using your pizza oven.
+Outdoor pizza ovens come in all sizes, from small portable ovens that cook one pizza at a time, to larger ovens that can cook multiple pizzas at once.
+When looking for a pizza oven, think about how you plan to use your pizza oven.
 Will you be typically cooking for a small family, or will you be cooking for large gatherings and parties in your backyard?
 For those who love to travel, tailgate, or camp, a portable pizza oven is a great option to get fresh-baked pizza anywhere.